Another death and 275 new Vic COVID cases

-Another 275 coronavirus cases have been recorded in Victoria and a woman in her 80s has died.
+A woman in an aged care home has died and another 275 coronavirus cases have been recorded in Victoria.

-There are 147 Victorians in hospital, 31 of those are in intensive care, Premier Daniel Andrews said on Monday.
+The death of the woman in her 80s takes Victoria’s COVID-19 toll to 39, with 123 lives lost across Australia.

-Victoria now has a total of 5942 cases since the pandemic began, 2913 of those active.
+There are 147 Victorians in hospital, 31 of whom are in intensive care, Premier Daniel Andrews said on Monday.

-The woman who died from the virus was an aged care resident.
+Victoria now has recorded a total of 5942 cases since the pandemic began and 2913 of those remain active.

 The state has seen triple-digit case numbers for a fortnight.